 In order to retain your full-time status at IU while abroad, you must enroll in the appropriate zero-credit placeholder course.

-- Students who receive (or have previously received) federal aid or loan money should complete the Application for OVST-Y 496 and register in OVST-Y 496.
+- Students who receive (or previously have received) federal aid or loan money should complete the online Application for OVST-Y 496 and register in OVST-Y 496.

 - All other students should register in OVST-Y 498.